 Diffusion in humans

 Oxygen diffuses from the alveoli of the lungs into red blood cells.
-This is because the concentration of oxygen in the alveoli is high and the concentration of oxygen in the red blood cells is low.
-Red blood cells have very thin cell walls which allows oxygen to diffuse easily in and out of them.
+This is because the concentration of oxygen in the alveoli is high, and the concentration of oxygen in the red blood cells is low.
+Red blood cells have very thin cell walls, which allow oxygen to diffuse easily in and out of them.

 Diffusion in plants

-Plants use carbon dioxide fro the air for photosynthesis.
-Carbon dioxide enters the leaves through small holes called stomata in the underside of the leaf.
+Plants use carbon dioxide from the air for photosynthesis.
+Carbon dioxide enters the leaves through small holes called stomata on the underside of the leaf.
 Spongy cells called mesophyll cells allow gases to diffuse easily in and out of the leaf.
 The stomata can open and close so the plant doesn’t lose too much water.

 More diffusion demonstrations